agude/agude.github.io/_posts/2017-08-14-fate_dice_intervals.md

 ending with a nonsense negative count.
 The Wilson interval is consistently higher than the other values, and this discrepancy increases as the value of the roll increases.

----

-[^1]: The [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) can be used to justify this approximation, but as you can see in the plot in the [binomial section](#binomial-probability), even for large _N_ the distribution is not a perfect Gaussian.